 The type of treatment

-Whether you’re looking to get standard metal braces, ceramic braces, lingual braces or have your heart set on a series of clear aligners, there will be variations in cost depending on which option you go for.
+Whether you’re looking to get standard metal braces, ceramic braces, lingual braces, or have your heart set on a series of clear aligners, there will be variations in cost depending on which option you go for.
 This is due to the cost of the materials and the amount of customisation required.

-The time required to achieve a healthy bite and straight teeth will be different for everyone.
+Orthodontic treatment can last anywhere from 6 months to 2 years, depending on the particulars of your case.
 The duration of your treatment is determined by the specific problem which needs fixing and the type of tooth movement required.
 For example, rotating a single tooth may be achieved in a few short months, but guiding a tooth down and pushing it into alignment with the rest of your teeth may take longer.
 Correcting jaw alignment and fixing your bite may also take longer to correct.
-It is common to see less obvious results after the first 6-12 months of treatment, however, it does not mean that the ongoing changes are any less important.
+It is common to see very positive changes during the first 6-12 months of treatment, however, it does not mean that the ongoing subtle changes are any less important.

 The number of appointments you need

+While many people may have braces on for up to two years, the number of visits they need to make to the orthodontist in that time may vary.
+This can differ based on the complexity of your case, how your treatment progresses, if you have any risk factors that need to be closely monitored, or if you have trouble looking after your appliance and require additional monitoring.
 Your orthodontist will be able to advise you of how frequently you should be booking in for an adjustment or assessment throughout your treatment, which will help you work out your budget for the course of your treatment.